theamazing0/theamazing0/README.md

 # Hey! 👋

-### I'm an amateur programmer 💻 and Linux enthusiast 🐧
+### I'm an aspiring programmer 💻 and Linux enthusiast 🐧

 I also use [Codeberg](https://codeberg.org/theamazing0) for my git repos!